KooiInc/JQx/README.md

 The NPM package is copied to a new package (see top link).
 The old NPM package will not be updated and discontinued in due time.
-The latest JQL Github branch before this operation is preserved as release 1.1.7 (in Github).
+The latest JQL Github branch before this operation is preserved in **./Resource/JQL-last**.

 The Github JQL repository is renamed to _**JQx**_ and will, until further notice, be synchronised with this CodeBerg repository.